lihaoyi/mill-1/javapro.md

    of this tasks if e.g. `src/main/resources/` changes

-2. You need to remember to add the `dependsOn` clause in `processResources`, otherwise you will find `generateLineCount` not running when it should.
+2. You need to remember to add the `dependsOn` clause in `processResources`, otherwise you will find `generateLineCount` not re-running when it should resulting in a stale `line-count.txt`.

-3. You need to make sure `src/main/java` is actually where the sources live!
+3. Again, `src/main/java` is not the only place where sources live!
 What if it's actually `src/main/kotlin`?
 What about generated sources in `target/`

-The above code has a bug that can cause the `line-count.txt` to be spuriously re-computed if `.java` files not in `src/main/java` are modified.
+The above code has a bug that can cause the `line-count.txt` to be spuriously re-computed if some files not in `src/main/java` are modified.
 Can you spot it?

-In general, the bugs in the Gradle case won't come from the line count logic.
+In general, the bugs in the Gradle case won't come from the line count logic:
+The `sourceDirs.map(::file)`, `walkTopDown`, `totalLines += file.readLines().size`
+section is verbose but straightforward.
-Rather, they would come from how this piece of code integrates with the rest of Gradle: the registration of tasks, registration of task dependencies, registration of input files and output files, all of which are done manually and can easily fall out of sync.
+Rather, bugs would come from how this piece of code integrates with the rest of Gradle: the registration of tasks, registration of task dependencies, registration of input files and output files, all of which are done manually and be easily fat-fingered or fall out of sync as the code changes over time.

 What is notable about "count lines and save it to a file" requirement is that it is _entirely trivial_.
-Any first-year programming student should be able to write it, and any professional programmer should be able to bang it out in their language of choice in about 30 seconds, and have it work robustly across operating systems and in the presence of incremental builds and parallelism.
+Any first-year programming student should be able to write it, and any professional programmer should be able to bang it out in their language of choice in about 30 seconds and have it work flawlessly.
 But the build tools like Maven or Gradle make this trivial task decidedly non-trivial.
 That's not to say it's _impossible_, but it's a lot harder than such a simple task should be!